-Buying the base game with no expansions essentially caps the player at the level and limiting them to the areas they have paid for.
+Buying the base game with no expansions essentially caps the player at the level and limits them to the areas they have paid for.
 This also means that a player will be locked with the dungeons/trials they have access to and will not be able to see any of the new content.

 Though this is true, players in this situation will be able to continue to play with others who have access to the other expansions, though within the limits of the content they have purchased.

-It should be noted, if players have bought the base game or any of the expansions, they will not be able to “revert to a free account” as the moment a players pays for a subscription (which is included in the base game for 30 days), they are considered a paying customer and are no longer privy to the benefits of the “free trial.”
+It should be noted, that if players have bought the base game or any of the expansions, they will not be able to “revert to a free account” as the moment a player pays for a subscription (which is included in the base game for 30 days), they are considered a paying customer and are no longer privy to the benefits of the “free trial.”

-At the time of writing this post there are a few different versions of the game a player can purchase.
+At the time of writing this post, there are a few different versions of the game a player can purchase.